Conservatorship - Background Information

 ► Can there be co-conservators?

 The court can appoint co-conservators who are two different people who agree to be conservators.
 Usually the co-conservators are required to make decisions together and both sign financial documents about the protected person’s finances, unless the appointment specifies that each co-conservator can sign documents separately.
-Both co-conservators have to meet the education requirement.
+Both co-conservators have to complete the education requirement.
+To complete the education requirement, you can watch Part 3 of the video series online or take one of the classes offered by the court.
+If you cannot watch the video or take a class via Zoom, contact the Guardianship Helpline at 907-264-0520 and we can send a packet of information to read to satisfy the education requirement.

 The co-conservators should have excellent communication and trust each other because they need to work very closely together to manage the protected person’s finances.